wizonesolutions/vagrant-parallels-tools/Readme.md

 ## Configuration / Usage

-If you're lucky, *vagrant-vbguest* does not require any configurations.
+If you're lucky, *vagrant-parallels-tools* does not require any configurations.
 However, here is an example for your `Vagrantfile`:

 ```ruby